eric-chou/eric-chou.github.io/_pages/cv.md

 ======
 * September 2017 - present: Biomedical Informaticist
   - University of Pittsburgh Department of Biomedical Informatics
-  - Github University
+  - Collaborated with the Natural Product Drug Interactions (NaPDI) team to develop features for a data repository.
+Helped design and curate the repository's backend PostgreSQL database.
+Conducted usability interviews with pharmacology experts to identify interface needs.
+  - Worked with pharmacology experts on enhancing clinical decision making via contextual drug-drug interaction alerts.
+Constructed algorithms that queried patient data to generate specific and contextualized warnings.
-  - Supervisor: Dr. Richard Boyce, PhD
+  - Main Supervisor: Dr. Richard Boyce, PhD

 * January 2015 - September 2017: Research Analyst
   - University of Pittsburgh Department of Biomedical Informatics
+  - Contributed to the development of an EMR-based nursing home intervention to prevent adverse drug events.
+Applied database skills via loading, refining, and analyzing Medicare patient data.
-  - Supervisor: Dr. Richard Boyce, PhD
+  - Main Supervisor: Dr. Richard Boyce, PhD

 * January 2013 - May 2013: Research Assistant
   - University of Pittsburgh Department of Psychiatry
+  - Worked with Dr. J. Richard Jennings, PhD and a team of colleagues in a psychophysiology lab.
+Contributed to research that examined the effects of hypertension on the brain.
-  - Supervisor: Dr. J. Richard Jennings, PhD
+  - Main Supervisor: Dr. J. Richard Jennings, PhD

 Skills
 ======